This article explores the different resource types within Learning Space and how to use them.

 Folders are used for storing a collection of similar files.
 Students can choose to download the entire folder or just the individual files that they need.

-Folders are either collapsed as shown above, or expanded as shown below.
+Folders can be either collapsed or expanded.
 To view the contents of a collapsed folder, simply click on the title of the folder on the right hand side of the icon which will take you to a new page with the contents expanded.

 To download individual files simply click the title of the files you require.
 To download the entire folder, look for the 'Download folder' button as shown below - note some staff choose to not let students download the entire folder and the button will not be visible.